telerik/reporting-docs/knowledge-base/how-to-resize-the-report-viewer-to-accommodate-its-content.md

             });
     });
   ```
-4. Subscribe to the viewer's pageReady and updateUi events and set the Viewer hight based on the report page content:
+4. Subscribe to the viewer's pageReady event and set the Viewer hight based on the report page content:

   ```JavaScript
   $(document).ready(function () {